Vessel Type: Expedition Ship

 On warm weather itineraries where there will be snorkeling, you’ll select a mask, snorkel, fins, and wetsuit that remain yours for the duration of the expedition.
 There’s no need to pack and tote your own gear, although guests who prefer to are welcome to bring their own.

-Save 10% when traveling as a group of 6 or more people.
+• TRAVELING AS A GROUP.
+Save 5% when traveling as a group of 8 or more people.
 Take advantage of these great savings, while enjoying traveling with your friends and family.
+This savings is applicable to voyage fares only, and is not valid on extensions or airfare.
+Deposit, final payments, and cancellation policies for group travel vary from our regular policies.